KafkaOtto/flasker_url_shortener/README.md

 First, we need to make the docker engine running.

-Then do:

-    `cd flasker_url_shortener/d`
+Then goes to the directory of DB: `$cd flasker_url_shortener/db`

-    `docker-compose up`
+Then execute `docker-compose up` to initialize and start the DB.

 This should start the database.
 The DB is running at port 3306, make sure it is not occupied.

-Then, please goes to the app directory.
+Then, please goes to the app directory. `$cd ../app`

-    `cd ../app`

-And install the dependencies of the project.

-    `pip install -r requirements.txt`
+And install the dependencies of the project. `$pip install -r requirements.txt`

-Now you can start the service by executing:
+Now you can start the service by executing: `$python /app.py`

-    `python /app.py`

 The service is running at 127.0.0.1:8000